23 Good Work Habit Examples to Build a Successful Career

 5. Take action each day to reach your goal.

-And if you'd like a few recommendations to get started with this work habit, then check out these platforms to learn any skill.
+And if you'd like a few recommendations for getting started with this work habit, check out these platforms for learning any skill.

 16. Embrace Failure